MiDataInt/mdi-manager/docs/actions/run.md

  on whatever branch they were already on, whereas definitive repos will be checked out to the tip of the 'main' branch.

- When `developer` is TRUE, you must have git properly installed on your computer.
-To pull or push code via the GUI, you must also have enabled non-prompted authorized access to the remote repositories (e.g., via the command line).

- #' If access to private repositories or developer forks is needed, you must
- create script 'gitCredentials.R' in `mdiDir` or your home directory, to be sourced by `mdi::run()` , with the following contents: gitCredentials <- list(
+ If access to private repositories or developer forks is needed, you must create script 'gitCredentials.R' in `mdiDir` or your home directory, to be sourced by `mdi::run()` , with the following contents: gitCredentials <- list(